Juana Mordó

-Juana Mordó (April 26, 1899 – March 12, 1984) was born in Thessaloniki, Greece and was an art dealer and gallery director in Madrid, Spain.
+Juana Mordó (April 26, 1899 – March 12, 1984) was born in Thessaloniki, Ottoman Empire (now Greece) and was an art dealer and gallery director in Madrid, Spain.

 Early years

-Juana Naar Scialom was born in Salonica, Greece on April 26, 1899.
+Juana Naar Scialom was born in Salonica, then part of the Ottoman Empire and today in Greece, on April 26, 1899.
 Daughter of Elise Scialom and León Naar, of Sephardic descent, she moved to Paris with her family.

-Mordó's first marriage was to Albert Yacoel who worked in the textile trade in Paris.
-The marriage ended, and at the end of the 1920s she married Enrique Mordó.
+Mordó's first marriage was to Albert Yacoel, who worked in the textile trade in Paris.
+The marriage ended, and at the end of the 1920s, she married Enrique Mordó.
 She moved to Berlin, with her second husband who ran an import and export business of oriental rugs.

 She lived in Berlin during the rise of Nazi power.
 Mordó, a Spanish passport holder, decided to leave for Switzerland with her husband shortly before the start of World War II.

 Arrival in Madrid

 In 1942, Enrique Mordó died of heart failure in Switzerland.
 By 1943, Mordó decided to move to Madrid with her mother.
-Shortly after their arrival her mother, Elise Scialom passed away and Mordó decided to continue living in Madrid.
+Shortly after their arrival her mother, Elise Scialom died and Mordó decided to continue living in Madrid.

 A friend from Berlin who worked in intellectual media, put Mordó in touch with contacts.
 She obtained work on the French RNE broadcast, reading her articles and signed them with the pseudonym Carmen Soler.
 The first of these collaborations was an interview with Spanish novelist, essayist and literary critic, Azorín.
 Other interviews and works on various topics would follow including travel, visits to Spanish cities, literary, social, and festive themes, all announced with her signature greeting, "Mes chers auditeurs".